Marketplacer-CustomerSuccess/Guidelines/Feature Request.md

     - Other Verticals: How will this request affect other verticals?

-5. Update the requesteor of their request status
+5. Update the requestor of their request status